stanford-ppl/spatial-doc/docs/site/tutorial/controllers.rst

 **Stream**

 The *Stream* tag tells the compiler to overlap inner computation in a fine-grained, streaming fashion.
-In controllers which contain multiple control stages, this implies that communication is being done through :doc:`FIFOs <../api/hw/memories/fifo>` at an element-wise level.
+In controllers which contain multiple control stages, this implies that communication is being done through @FIFO memories at an element-wise level.

 Communication across stages within *Stream* controllers through any memory except FIFOs is currently disallowed.